zdravkov/kendo-docs/api/wrappers/jsp/chart.md

         <kendo:chart-axisLabelClick>
             <script>
                 function(e) {
-                    // Code to handle the AxisLabelClick event.
+                    // Code to handle the axisLabelClick event.
                 }
             </script>
         </kendo:chart-axisLabelClick>
     </kendo:chart>

 ### <kendo:chart-dataBound>

 Fires when the chart has received data from the data source